Suwałki railway station

-Suwałki railway station is a railway station in Suwałki, Poland.
-As of 2012, it is served by Przewozy Regionalne (local services) and international trains to and from Lithuania.
+Suwałki (Suwalken) is the main railway station in the city of Suwałki, located in the Podlaskie Voivodeship of north eastern Poland.
+As of 2012, it is served by Polregio (regional services) and international trains to and from Lithuania.
 In 2017, the station served 300–499 passengers per day.

 The station building stands unchanged to this day.
 It is one of the main and one of the oldest unchanged since the construction monuments of Suwałki.
-Buses of public transportation with numbers 8, 11, 18, 19, 20, and 21 also depart from the station.

-It is both a passenger and a freight station.
-In the city, railway lines from Sokółka, Olecko, and from Lithuania intersect.
-There is a Polish State Railways (PKP) station within the city's area.
-Trains to Białystok depart four times a day.
-Suwałki also have direct railway connections to Warsaw and Kraków, as well as a daily train to Mockava, where there is a connection to Kaunas and Vilnius railway station.

-The station was inaugurated in 1896, primarily to cater to the requirements of the Russian army.
-The establishment of the station catalyzed a swift urban expansion.
+The station opened in 1899, primarily to cater to the requirements of the Russian army.
+The establishment of the station catalysed a swift urban expansion.